 The potential almost seemed realized—until the Great Recession, Superstorm Sandy in 2012 and the advent of casinos in nearby areas took their toll on tourism dollars.
 In 2014, Atlantic Club Casino Hotel, Showboat—The Mardi Gras Casino, Trump Plaza Hotel & Casino, and even newly built Revel announced in quick succession that they were folding.
 Trump Taj Mahal Casino Hotel closed in 2016.

 But don't count out “America's Favorite Playground.”
-Hard Rock International, which bought the former Trump Taj Mahal in 2017, is betting on the success of the Hard Rock Hotel & Casino Atlantic City that opened in June 2018; Hyatt also opened a luxury resort and casino around the same time.
+Hard Rock International, which bought the former Trump Taj Mahal in 2017, is betting on the success of the Hard Rock Hotel & Casino Atlantic City .
+Then another resort and casino took a chance on Revel's former site.
 Simply put: Folks still come here for the challenge of mastering Lady Luck.
 They can also mingle at the latest martini or tequila bar and dance the night away in chic velvet-rope dance clubs reminiscent of Vegas, all fun things to do with friends.

 With nighttime thrills aplenty, it's nice to know that you can also indulge in laid-back pursuits such as unwinding in a spa or embarking on a relaxing ocean cruise.
 Beachcombers can sun themselves on a stretch of sand close to the hotels' bars and live bands.